-From advanced technologies and disruptors to climate change, pandemics, and political riots, what the future holds is all about adaptability.
-For business leaders and companies at large, thriving and surviving is linked to finding ways to stay competitive.
-To stand out, the key is to embrace change in order to generate out-of-the-box strategies.
+From advanced Digital Transformation technologies and disruptors to climate change, pandemics, and political riots, what the future holds is all about adaptability.
+For business leaders and companies at large, thriving and surviving are linked to finding ways to stay competitive.
+The key is to embrace change to generate out-of-the-box strategies to stand out.

 Adaptable businesses are driven by digitalization and are constantly leading with purpose.
 And yet, a significant number of companies still fail to embrace digital transformation.
 For some, accepting cross-functional changes, creating data-driven strategies, and using one tech stack at a time remains a core challenge.

-Accelerating digital initiatives is critical for business success
+Accelerating digital transformation technologies initiatives is critical for business success

-For real change to happen in a business context, executives are advised to focus more on creating an adaptable business model that can succeed in today’s fast-paced digital economy.
-If for some reason, CEOs can’t articulate real strategies or tactics that helped them digitally transform, it’s most likely digital transformation hasn’t happened yet.
+For real change in a business context, executives are advised to focus more on creating an adaptable business model that can succeed in today’s fast-paced digital economy.
+If for some reason, CEOs can’t articulate real strategies or tactics that helped them digitally transform, it’s most likely digital transformation Technologies haven’t happened yet.

 There’s more to digital transformation than technology

-Digital transformation – finding a common language between all stakeholders
+Digital transformation technologies – finding a common language between all stakeholders

 To build up the new language, five digital imperatives come into place: